julienvollering/DSMdepth/ms/ms.md

 For Ørskogfjellet the same values were 0.39, 0.33, and \unit{75\,cm}, so the best model at Ørskogfjellet was slightly more accurate than the best model at Skrimfjella.

 ![(\#fig:modelMetrics)Performance of peatland depth models with different predictor configurations, evaluated via spatial cross-validation.
 Parentheses denote the number of variables in each predictor configuration, and point estimates are shown +/- their standard error.](figures/modelmetrics.pdf)

+Although the difficulty of predicting peat depth caused prediction intervals to be wide, these uncertainty estimates were well-calibrated.
+At Skrimfjella the prediction interval coverage probability was 91 %, and at Ørskogfjellet it was 84 % (both compared to the target value of 90 %).
+Observations outside of the prediction intervals were evenly distributed across each of the study areas.

 For Skrimfjella, the best predictor configuration was *all predictors*, followed closely by *terrain and radiometric*.
 The performance gap between the *terrain and DMK* configuration and the *terrain-only* configuration was similarly small.